lonelyplanet/flamsteed/README.md

     // log something happened
     fs.log({
-        some: "data"
+        d: "data"
     });

-    // log something happened and
-    // (roughly) when it happened
+    // log something happened and when it happened fs.time({
-    fs.time({
-        other: "event"
+        d: "event"
     });

 flamsteed buffers logged events.
 The buffer is only flushed back to the